solodev/cloud-documentation/src/pages/sites/add/index.md

 <img src="../../../images/sites-add-site-pick-type.jpg" alt="site type drop-down menu" style="width: 50%; display: block"></a>

-### CMS

-A CMS (Content Management System) site lets your team work together on digital transformations.
-Create a page in minutes or collaborate with your team to launch entire customer experiences.
-There are several available CMS options to choose from, including Solodev CMS and WordPress.
+**CMS:** A CMS (Content Management System) lets your team create pages, build websites, publish content dynamically, and utilize data modules to streamline your content operations.
+With a CMS, you can manage users and groups with permissions on a site or even a page level, allowing you to control and collaborate with your team on digital experiences.
+There are several CMS options to choose from in Solodev Cloud, including Solodev CMS and WordPress.

-### Static

-A static website uses server-side rendering to serve pre-built HTML, CSS, and JavaScript files to a web browser.
-Static sites enable you to decouple your content repository and front-end interface, giving you greater flexibility in how your content is served with the added benefit of minimal cost.
-Static sites launched through Solodev can be edited with our drag-and-drop <a href="/pages/pages/read/">Page Studio editor</a>.
+**Static:** A static website uses server-side rendering to push pre-built HTML, CSS, and JavaScript files to a web browser.
+Static sites decouple your content repository from your front-end interface, giving you greater flexibility with minimal cost to host and maintain.
+Sites launched with Solodev Static can be built and managed using our simple <a href="/pages/pages/read/">drag-and-drop editor</a>.

-### External

-Need definition or wording for here allaut volorendit adicae.
-Nem etus est volore iumque con consequidite sitatemquias sum et qui con excesci endamet facest explanis idel ipsus, sita expercimi, tem nimi, autatem odicae.
+**External:** In addition to launching a CMS or a static site via Solodev Cloud, you can connect an external site and manage your name, domain, login, and other variables within your Solodev Cloud account.

 ---